Shopify/eng-intern-assessment-react/README.md

 4. Review the existing code in the src directory to understand the initial structure and component hierarchy.

-5. Implement the stopwatch functionality by modifying the necessary components (App.tsx, Stopwatch.tsx, StopWatchButton.tsx).
+5. Implement the stopwatch functionality by modifying the necessary components (App.tsx, StopWatch.tsx, StopWatchButton.tsx).

 6. Run the application using npm start and test the stopwatch functionality.